-The link between technology & quality of life
+The link between technology and quality of life.

 Embracing technology equips aged care providers with better management systems, while helping the elderly to live a better quality of life, providing more peace-of-mind to families, and in some cases, it could save a life.

 Some benefits of aged care technology include:

 - Remote monitoring enables seniors to contact a healthcare professional, no matter where they’re based

 - AI can identify when someone is likely to suffer from a heart problem or other health concern